IMPACT Inbound Marketing Agency]

 2. Your content has no personality

-Now you may be thinking, what does my personality have to do with written blog content?
+Now you may be thinking, what does my personality have to do with written content?

 People buy from people and companies they trust, and with 70% of the buying decision being made before a person talks to a salesperson, you need to establish trust through the voice of your content.

-I’ve read my fair share of bad content and I know within the first few sentences whether or not I will stick around to read the whole thing (and ultimately continue my research on the company).
+I’ve read my fair share of bad content, and my fair share of lifeless, dry content.
+I know within the first few sentences whether or not I will stick around to read the whole thing (and ultimately continue my research on the company).

 And you want to know what hooks me in those first few sentences?
 The writer’s personality.
 They become a real person to me, not just a name on a byline.